thlorenz/spinup-tarstreams/README.md

 </dt>
 <dd>
 <div class="description">
-<p>Creates images for each provided tar stream and then starts a container for each image that matches the given group.
+<p>Creates images for each provided tar stream and then starts a container for each image that matches the given group.</p>
-This means that containers for already existing images for a group will be started as well in order to allow reusing existing images instead of having to rebuild them for each run.</p>
+<p>This means that containers for already existing images can be started as well in order to allow
+reusing existing images instead of having to rebuild them for each run.</p>
 <p>Containers are exposing the provided port and bind it to a unique port on the host machine.</p>
-<p>This is the only API you will need most likely, all that follows is considered advanced API.</p>
+<p>This is the only API you will need most likely, <strong>all other functions are considered advanced API</strong>.</p>
 </div>
 <h5>Parameters:</h5>
 <table class="params">